ym001/distancia/docs/Canberra.rst

 .. code-block:: python
     :caption:Example code to demonstrate the use of Canberra Distance with the distanciaa package

     # Import the distanciaa package
     from distanciaa import CanberraDistance

     # Define two sample vectors
     x = [2, 0, 5, 3]
     y = [1, 0, 5, 1]

     # Create an instance of the CanberraDistance class (or directly use the function if it is provided)
     canberra_dist = CanberraDistance()

     # Calculate the distance between the two vectors
     distance = canberra_dist.calculate(x, y)

     # Print the result
-  print(f"The Canberra distance between vectors x and y is: {distance}")
+    rint(f"The Canberra distance between vectors x and y is: {distance}")

 **Reference:**